msakuta/VastSpace/README.md

 * libogg
 * libvorbis

-All sources are included in the source tree except Bullet, but GNUMakefile does not automatically build them.
+All sources are included in the source tree except Bullet.
 You can choose the method to install these libraries; You can install from the distribution's package managers (yum or apt-get) or build from the sources.

+If you want to build from source, run

+    ./git-bullet.sh

+on the same directory as this README.

 Bullet Dynamics Engine's sources can be downloaded by the shell script svn-bullet.sh.
 A Subversion command line client and internet connection